Text Functions

 Arguments

-haystack- Required.
-String.
-String to search. (case-insensitive)needle ...- Optional.
-String.
+haystack- String.
+Required.
+String to search. (case-insensitive)needle ...- String.
+Optional.
 One or more strings to find as the "start" ofhaystack(case-insensitive)

 Return codes